 4. SPACs can buy firms valued at five times the money raised in their IPO.
 Therefore, additional funding is often raised through institutional investors in something known as a “private investment in public equity” or PIPE.

 For the private company getting bought, SPACs offer a cheaper, faster route to listing.
 Below are some potential benefits of SPACs:

 • In a regular IPO, investment bankers, who advise companies in going public, alone can eat up 4% to 7% of an IPO’s proceeds in fees.

 • The IPO process typically takes 12 to 18 months.
-In contrast, a SPAC merger takes between four to six months.
+In contrast, a SPAC merger generally takes between four to six months.

 • Regulators review SPAC mergers, but more forward-looking projections can be used to market the deal as opposed to IPO prospectuses, which require that only historical figures be shared.
 This can be particularly appealing to more futuristic ventures like those in electric vehicles or space travel.

 • The valuation of a SPAC target is typically determined by private negotiations behind closed doors, similar to how a deal in a merger would be struck.
 This can make SPAC IPO valuations less tied to the whims of public markets.

 Critics of SPACs argue that they are much too lucrative for the sponsors, and bypass measures in the traditional IPO process that are designed to protect investors.
 The flurry of SPAC activity in recent years also had many worried that a bubble was forming.

 However, defenders of the structure argue that this most recent wave of SPACs is different.
 They say that more recent SPACs have had more credible sponsors, who then in turn target higher-quality companies.

 An academic paper by professors at Stanford and New York University law schools looked at SPAC acquisitions between January 2019 and June 2020.
 The study found that companies that went public by SPAC fell by an average of 3% three months after debuting, 12% after six months, and 35% after a year.